 Moreover, he committed significant financial support to develop the new Francis Crick Institute, London’s world-leading biomedical research center.
 He donated millions to aid the restoration of the Cutty Sark, a historic British clipper ship.

 Jim Ratchliffe’s commitment to industrial progress and charitable efforts has elevated him to prominence in the UK.
 His commitment to innovation and philanthropy demonstrates his intense love for his nation.
 His legacy continues to touch the corporate sector and the larger community, contributing to the UK’s property and growth.
+Today, Sir Jim Ratcliffe is regarded as the richest man in the UK.

 4. Sir Len Blavatnik